JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Wednesday, 24 August, 2022

 Today, I worked more with functions, and iterating through lists.
 Following the assignment given in the week 4 Team activity for my next programming class (which I am working ahead in) I built a program that will calculate the storage and cost efficiency of different can sizes.
 I wanted to go one step farther and have the program display the can type with the highest storage efficiency and best cost efficiency but I ran out of time.
 Either way, I am happy with how the program turned out.
 I do need to get better at leaving notes in my code.

+Day 16

+Thursday, 25 August, 2022

+There is certainly a lot more opposition to trying to find an hour to code every day than I ever imagined there would be.
+While I did not get as much time as I wanted, I still am happy with the time I got in, so I will count today as a success.
+I completed a few coding challenges on an app I have on my phone.